The Case of Miss Elliott: Plot

-Despite his vanity about his own talents, Bill Owen is a nondescript armchair detective.
+Despite his vanity about his own talents, the Old Man in the Corner is an undistinguished armchair detective.
 A balding, watery-eyed, mild-mannered little man in violently checked tweed, he haunts a corner of the ABC Teashop on the corner of Norfolk Street and the Strand.

-His listener and protégé is the attractive young journalist Polly Burton.
-Polly brings him details of obscure crimes baffling the police, which he helps her to solve.
-She is fascinated by the unlikely unravellings she hears, but despite her sarcasm and pride in her own investigative talents she remains the learner, impressed in spite of herself.
+His listener and protégé is an attractive young journalist (named some editions of the previous volume as Polly Burton), who brings him details of obscure crimes baffling the police, which he helps her to solve.
+She is fascinated by the unlikely unravellings she hears, but despite her sarcasm and pride in her own investigative talents, she remains the learner, impressed in spite of herself.

 Although The Old Man does not hide his upper class attitudes, he sometimes feels sympathy for the criminals.

 The Old Man's cases include a wide range of sensational and complex detective puzzles: